'PUBG' going free-to-play in "no way a response" to other games

 The choice to make PUBG free-to-play inevitably brings up the competition, as Fortnite, Warzone, and Apex Legends have all been free from the start, and Curd told GamesRadar that the decision to do the same for PUBG had nothing to do with the its rivals.

 “This is in no way a response to the other titles you’ve mentioned.
-They’re all great games which specialize in their own unique strengths, just as we do.
+They’re all great games which specialise in their own unique strengths, just as we do.
 We develop our game independently of others and are excited to see what is to come.”

 PUBG is instead introducing Battlegrounds Plus, which costs £9.99 ($12.99 USD) and includes 1,300 G-Coin, cosmetic items, and access to Ranked and Custom mode playlists.
 Players who already purchased the game before it went free-to-play will receive Battlegrounds Plus for free as well.